Customer Billing Services

 There are several ways to pay your bill:

-- Utility payments can be made online at the City’s new customer billing and account portal, or at the e-Durham website (please note, e-Durham is being phased out and replaced with the new portal)
+- Utility payments can be made online at the City’s customer billing and account portal.

-- Pay by cash, check, credit card, or electronic draft at the cashiering counter at City Hall
+- Pay by cash at the cashiering counter at Mist Lake, 1600 Mist Lake Drive, or at City Hall.

 - Mail your payment by check or money order with payment stub to: